Richy1989/meshcentral-docker/README.md

 Download the App from the Unraid App store.
 Set all the environment variables.
 This will create a basic config.json file in the DATA folder.
 For more specific configuration continue in this file, but make sure the FORCE_CREATE_CONFIG environmenrt variable is set to false!

 NOTE: That this image uses the MongoDB.
-Hence an wokring MongoDB on Unraid is needed.
+Hence a wokring MongoDB on Unraid is needed.

 ## Tags